Why Rebecca Black has been cool all along (and 'Friday' is a masterpiece)

 Despite being mercilessly ripped to shreds at the time, ‘Friday’ is a high-camp masterpiece.
 From the very beginning, it’s completely nonsensical.
 When Rebecca’s mates – surely not old enough to hold driving licences, but besides the point – pull up alongside her in a convertible, she spends an entire pre-chorus deliberating over whether to call shotgun on the front passenger seat.
 Despite the suggestion that they’re all setting off for school, the group of truants drive instead to what resembles an under-18s proto-frat party for a healthy dollop of “partyin’ partyin’, fun, fun fun” – sung by Black from beneath about 700 layers of auto-tune and robotic vocal treatment.

 Though Black may not have set out intending to parody tropes of pop music, ‘Friday’ certainly succeeds in this respect anyway.
-Years ultra-cool production house before PC Music were satirising the most auto-tuned elements of ’00s pop, ‘Friday’ was inadvertently skewering them, and like majority of genuinely camp moments, it got there by accident.
+Years before ultra-cool production house PC Music were satirising the most auto-tuned elements of ’00s pop, ‘Friday’ was inadvertently skewering them, and like majority of genuinely camp moments, it got there by accident.
 Though Black copped a lot of backlash at the time, the track has become a mainstay of certain gay bars, a lip-synch favourite for drag queens everywhere and Tyler, The Creator’s dance break of choice while performing with Odd Future.
 Rebecca Black herself even ended up performing it at RuPaul’s Los Angeles DragCon while decked out in a leopard-print suit nicked straight out of Kat Slater’s wardrobe.
 Next stop, guest judge on RuPaul’s Drag Race?

 When the song went viral, Ark offered to take the video down, and she refused.
 “God knows why, but I said no,” she told Slate.
 “I think something told me, ‘Ugh, if you do that, then everybody else wins, and you’ve just immediately given up any sort of little bit of power you had.’”
 An amateur music video intended for YouTube obscurity, ‘Friday’ spread like wildfire instead and was quickly hailed “the worst music video ever made”, according to one viral tweet.
 Though some of the mocking was in relatively good humour, Black also received abusive messages and even death threats.